kubernetes/test-infra/prow/spyglass/architecture.md

 Lens frontends are run in sandboxed iframes (currently `sandbox="allow-scripts allow-top-navigation allow-popups"`), which ensures that they can only interact with the world via the intended API.
-In particular, this prevents lenses from interacting with other Deck psuedo-APIs or with the core spyglass page.
+In particular, this prevents lenses from interacting with other Deck pseudo-APIs or with the core spyglass page.

 In order to provide this API to lenses, a library